 Professional interactive graphic techniques

-Design, organisation, development, and overseeing production of interactive graphic projects applied to different ambits.
+Design, organisation, development, and overseeing the production of interactive graphics projects applied to different ambits.
 Web design and development, production of interactive contents: accessibility, usability and design interface.

 Professional techniques and general theory of animation